INTENSIVE FAMILY SUPPORT PROGRAM (IFSP)

 SOMALI OUTREACH PROGRAM

-Provides culturally specific, intensive and non-intensive clinical and case management services.
-Through the use of Somali-speaking interpreters and trained staff, we provide support for Somali youth and families struggling with symptoms related to loss, trauma and resettlement, as well as issues common to the process of merging two or more cultures.
+Our Somali Outreach Program provides culturally specific, intensive, and non-intensive clinical and case management services.
+Through the use of Somali-speaking interpreters and trained staff, we provide support for Somali youth and families struggling with symptoms related to loss, trauma, and resettlement, as well as issues common to the process of merging two or more cultures.
 This program also connects Somali families to community resources specific to their needs.
-Staff has been trained to provide 24-hour crisis support and intervention.
+Our staff has been trained to provide 24-hour crisis support and intervention.